 Requirements for submissions to the International Stuttering Awareness Day Online Conference

 All submissions must be emailed to firstname.lastname@example.org

 Welcome to the International Stuttering Awareness Day (ISAD) Online Conference, October 1-22, 2020, celebrating the 23rd time the Online Conference has been held!
 An enthusiastic team made up of Anita Blom, Hanan Hurwitz, McKenzie Jemmett, Scott Palasik, Pamela Mertz, Tiffani Kittelstved, Rob Dellinger and Jaime Michise will coordinate this year’s event, continuing the hard work of Judy Kuster who ran previous Online Conferences.

 The 2020 Online Conference will start October 1 and finish October 22, to coincide with many events around the world on October 22, International Stuttering Awareness Day.

 We are calling for submissions:

 - for the ISAD Online Conference

-- for associations to record activities their associations are doing for International Stuttering Awareness Day on October 22 on ‘ISAD Around the World.’
+- for associations to record activities their association are doing for this important day on ‘ISAD Around the World.’

 This message explains the requirements and deadlines for content.

-We welcome submissions from not only People Who Stutter (PWS) and professionals in the field of stuttering (for example, SLPs/SLTs and researchers), but also from those who are the partners, parents, children, teachers, colleagues and other people who support PWS.
+We welcome submissions from not only PWS) and professionals (SLPs/SLTs), but also from those who are the partners, parents, children, teachers, colleagues and other people who support PWS.